Call to connect with a licensed agent

 While costs vary by county, there are some averages we can reference about premiums and other costs inside Medicare Advantage plans.

-For example, 51% of Medicare Advantage prescription drug plans have no premium ($0).
-Only 10% of Medicare Advantage plans have a premium of $100 or more (KFF).
-For those that do pay a premium, the average is $70 per month.
+For example, 67% of Medicare Advantage prescription drug plans have no premium ($0).
+Only 3% of Medicare Advantage enrollees pay a premium of $100 or more (KFF).

 Is Medicare Advantage Right For Me?